 There are many rules for how different types of assets must be written off.
 The tax code dictates both absolute limits on some depreciation deductions, and over how many future years a business must spread its depreciation deductions for all asset purchases.
 Businesses, large and small, are affected by these provisions (IRC §§ 167, 168, and 179).

 Section 179 deductions.
 A valuable tax break creating an exception to the long-term write-off rules is found in IRC Section 179.
-A small business can write off in one year most types of its capital expenditures, up to a grand total of $500,000 in 2012 and 2013.
-These limits were approved under the tax law passed by Congress on January 1, 2013.
+A small business can write off in one year most types of its capital expenditures, up to a grand total of $500,000 in 2014, 2013, and 2012.
 This is subject to a phase-out after you reach $2,000,000 or more of eligible Section 179 expenditures.
 Some assets don't qualify for this deduction: real estate, inventory bought for resale, and property bought from a close relative.
 It's almost always a good idea to take full advantage of Section 179 when you can, unless your business doesn't have enough income to offset the deduction (the Section 179 deduction can't exceed your total taxable earnings).
-The Section 179 annual limit went down to its original $25,000 amount in 2014.
-There is legislation to increase the limit for 2014.
-Watch for updates in this area.
+The Section 179 annual limit is scheduled to go down to its original $25,000 amount in 2015, unless Congress takes action to extend it (which it has done in the past several years).

 Bonus depreciation.
 In addition to Section 179, there is a special depreciation deduction for new qualified property called bonus depreciation, Bonus depreciation allows taxpayers to depreciate an additional percentage of the adjusted basis of qualified property in the first year the property is placed in service.
-For 2012 and 2013, the bonus depreciation amount is 50%.
+For 2012 through 2014, the bonus depreciation amount is 50%.
 This deduction can be taken in addition to Section 179, although there are additional restrictions on its use.
-Bonus depreciation expired in 2014 so it is no longer available unless Congress acts to restore it.
+Bonus depreciation expires in 2015 unless Congress decides to extend it again.

 Repairs and Improvements